PICS-LGP/SysDO-System-Design-Ontology/README.md

 # SDO-System-Design-Ontology
-This repo. contains the core file of SDO, with demos by CQs answered by SPARQL
+This repo. is for demonstrating purpose.
+It contains the core file of SDO (.rdf), with demos by CQs answered by SPARQL (.txt)